 Riad Dar Aman

-This was also one of the first things that immediately struck me when entering Riad Dar Aman.
-Coming from the busy, overcrowded Jemaa el Fna and narrow streets in the vibrant medina, you immediately feel peace and quiet when arriving in the courtyard of Riad Dar Aman.
+We chose for a stay in Riad Dar Aman, a smaller traditional riad in the heart of the old medina in Marrakech.
+The thing that struck me the most was that when you when you enter the courtyard of this riad, coming from the busy, overcrowded Jemaa el Fna and narrow streets in the vibrant medina, you immediately feel peace and quiet.
 You don’t hear medina salesmen shouting how good their products are or the sound of honking motorcycles, … You hear nothing, except the whistling of the birds that hide in the huge fruit trees in the courtyard.
 These trees bring a pleasant coolness and delicious smells into the whole riad.

 Riad dar Aman has 3 rooms and 1 suite.
 The proportion of this riad is just perfect, not too small, not too large.
 It’s creates a peaceful atmosphere and is the ideal setting for escaping the busy medina.